conmas/site/_posts/2019-04-14-apple-replace-macos-apps-marzipan.md

 This month, iOS developer celebrities [Steve Troughton-Smith](https://twitter.com/stroughtonsmith/status/1114261872029700098) and [Guilherme Rambo](https://9to5mac.com/2019/04/10/macos-10-15-itunes-standalone-apps/) uncovered evidence that Apple intended to replace iTunes with a suite of new Catalyst apps for Podcasts, Music, and TV in this fall's release of macOS 10.15.
 According to the pair, Apple Books for macOS would also be replaced by a Catalyst port of its iOS app, which was redesigned in version 11.3.
 This is the long-heralded break-up of iTunes, which Mac enthusiasts have been clamoring about for more than a decade.
 But at what cost?

 ![Screenshot of the iTunes app, showing an array of tiles promoting its replacement, Apple Music.](/assets/itunes-apple-music.webp)
-<span class="caption">With all these Apple Music banners and promotions, it seems like even iTunes is wondering why in the hell you're using iTunes.</span>
+<div class="caption">With all these Apple Music banners and promotions, it seems like even iTunes is wondering why in the hell you're using iTunes.</div>

 iTunes on the Mac facilitates a ton of legacy functionality and power-user features that can't be squared with the current versions of Music, TV, and Podcasts for iOS.
 Macworld shared a [helpful overview](https://www.macworld.com/article/3388936/the-itunes-break-up-what-will-happen-to-our-favorite-features.html) of what features might be left behind in the trade, including iOS and iPod device management, Smart Playlists, music file metadata management, and Genius among them.
 Many of these features likely aren't important to Apple's strategy looking ahead, and there might be a transition period where iTunes remains available to alleviate the functional gap, but this got me thinking.